AlarkaSanyal/SimpleJavaExamples/README.md

 * Find the length and tails of the 2 lists.
 * If the tails do not match, that means there is no intersection.
 * Find the bigger and smaller list.
-* Start looping the bigger list and once the difference in lenght of the two lists is traversed, start looping the smaller list as well in the same while loop.
+* Start looping the bigger list and once the difference in length of the two lists is traversed, start looping the smaller list as well in the same while loop.
 * At each loop, check if the bigger and smaller node are the same, and if true, return.
 This would be the intersecting point.

 ### 7. LoopDetection